Hoodwinked!: Music

 The film's score was composed by John Mark Painter, who along with his wife Fleming McWilliams, constituted the rock duo Fleming and John in the 1990s.
 The Edwards brothers were fans of the group and first met Painter while Cory was performing in an animated film on which Painter served as the composer.
-The score was inspired by music from the 1960s and the soundtracks to Planet of the Apes, Dark Shadows, and The Untouchables have been cited as influences, as well as the works of Henry Mancini.
+The score was inspired by music from the 1960s including the soundtracks of Planet of the Apes (1968), Dark Shadows (1966-1971) and The Untouchables (1987) have been cited as influences, as well as the works of Henry Mancini.
 It was recorded in Nashville, Tennessee, where Kristin Wilkinson served as the orchestrator and conductor.

 In an effort to appeal to older audience members, Todd Edwards chose to replace parts of Painter's score with original rock music.
 From this came the song "Little Boat", written and sung by Daniel Rogers, who had composed Edwards' first film Chillicothe.
 "Runaway" was written by Joshua J. Greene, a friend of the Edwards brothers', who also provided the voice of Jimmy Lizard in the film.
 "The Real G", sung by Cory Edwards and "Bounce", sung by Todd Collins were both written by Painter and Cory Edwards.
 "Blow Your House Down" was performed by the Filipino band Pupil and written by their lead singer Ely Buendia.

 Cory Edwards was willing to include the Foo Fighters' song "All My Life".
 The Foo Fighters decided against it due to having a new album coming out and having no enthusiasm about using their old hit, afraid it was getting overused.
 No Foo Fighters song was included on the soundtrack.